Skip to content

 Study how intelligence swarms—and where it fails.

 The Core Insight: AGI-level risks don't require AGI-level agents.
 Catastrophic failures can emerge from the interaction of many sub-AGI agents—even when none are individually dangerous.
+Read more in our theoretical foundations.

 What is SWARM?